isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1978.md

 ---
-title: Tessaract.io Version 2021 - CRM Package A - Up to 5 Users
+title: Vodich- Xero Cloud Accounting - Package D - Premium
 permalink: /productivity-solutions-grant/solutionrepo/solution1978
 ---

 ### Description

-An enterprise solution for the professional services industry - Legal, Accountancy, Consulting, Advisory, Media, Architectural.
-Our technology solutions are client-focused, and definitely professional-focused, to make sure you are able to maximize the full potential of your workforce.
-Our methodology of constant building and evolving to meet the real needs of our users ensures customer satisfaction and success.
+Xero's secure online accounting software enables users to quickly categorize bank transactions everyday thus making it easy for the users to track their cash flow and have everything ready for tax time.
+On the other hand, users will also be able to see the money that is coming in and going out of their businesses daily through easy-to-read charts with up-to-date figures.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/20200782_Desensitised_Annex_3_Part_1.pdf' target='_blank'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/20200621_Desensitised_Annex_3_Part_4.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria